Yann39/self-hosted/README.md

 > I only have a few users on my public applications,
 > of course if you need to handle more load you might consider a better machine.

+It should also work on many other **ARM** boards such as the **Raspberry Pi**.

 ## Architecture

-Here is a chart representing the global network "architecture" we are going to set up.
+Here is a chart representing the global network "architecture" we are going to set up, simplified with only the most relevant services.

 This architecture allows exposing applications to the internet while restricting access to some only through a **VPN** or from the local network.
 It's up to you to choose the accessibility level you need for each service, you may want some to be accessible only from your local network,